pirinenao/cpp_neural_network/README.md

 This project uses the following third-party components:

-- [`mnist_loader.hpp`](https://github.com/baptiste-wicht/mnist-loader) by Baptiste Wicht, licensed under the MIT License.
+- [`MNIST reader`](https://github.com/wichtounet/mnist) by Baptiste Wicht, licensed under the MIT License.
 See the license notice in `include/mnist/LICENSE` for details.

 ## Licensing Information